List of Di-Gata Defenders characters: Robotus

 Robotus is Eric's guardian.
-He is a robot like guardian and has many gadgets and tools.
-He is a lot like Eric, and is able to fix a lot of things.
-Robotus is capable of transforming his body into multiple anatomies.
-Outside of battle, Robotus sometimes will appear in a small toy-like form, which often serves as a kind of comedy relief.
-Robutus is actually called Robinus in the dialogue once.
+A robot who possesses various gadgets and tools, he is capable of transforming his body into multiple anatomies.
+Outside of battle, Robotus sometimes appears in a small toy-like form, which often serves as comedic relief.
 He often attacks with laser cannons or a laser machine-gun attack called Rivet Blast.
-Robotus' stone is bound to the Ogama sigil (engraved on his chest) although Robotus is seen with a different sigil on rare occasions, similar to Seth's booster stones.
-Strangely enough, in Episode 6 "Cast-aways", the henge on Robotus' stone is an Ogama-Nega henge which looks exactly like the Nova Stone's henge.
+Robotus' stone is bound to the Ogama sigil engraved on his chest, but is also seen with a different sigil on several occasions, similar to Seth's booster stones.

 Sliver

 Sliver is Snare's guardian.
-Its appearance is a medium-sized, cute, mouse-like creature.
-However, if a non-life-threatening attack harms it, it shows its true power: It divides itself into multiple copies, each with the same power as the original.
-If attacked enough, it can eventually get to a point where a herd of Sliver is spawned, easily capable of overpowering any opponent with its sheer numbers.
-Each Sliver (original or copy) attacks with its sharp teeth aggressively.

-Sliver is the smallest known guardian besides Draykor.
+It is a mouse-like creature who, when harmed, can divide itself into multiple copies that possess the same power as the original.
 Its stone is bound to the Sum sigil, which is engraved on its forehead.

 Taurius

-Taurius is Lady K'Tahsh's guardian.
+Taurius is Lady K'Tahsh's guardian, which she uses as a mount in batle.
 A large bull wearing plate armor on its head and parts of its body.
 K'Tahsh uses it as a mount in battle.
 It has the Dako sigil engraved on its head and the armor parts.

 Tormentor

 Tormentor is Doku's guardian.
-It appears as a giant red-skinned demon with some mechanical body parts, like his rock whip arms.
-It has no legs as it slithers on a tail.
-It attacks enemies with its body, energy blasts from its mouth and whips the ground or enemies with its rock arms.
+It appears as a giant red-skinned demon with mechanical body parts and no legs, as it slithers on its tail.
+It attacks enemies with its body, energy blasts from its mouth, and whips the ground or enemies with its rock arms.

 Tormentor's stone is bound to the henge of Dako and Nega (Dako is between Nega's bar and bolt going vertical, and his henge is engraved nowhere on his body).

-Unidentified Possible Guardian

-When the defenders discover the Ogama Pure Stone in an underwater temple, Kara claims that she can hear the roars of a monster.
-Sure enough, a massive turtle-like monster appears from a nearby grotto.
-It has a dark green body, a large shell covering its back and four large legs.
-The creature may be a guardian, possibly left by a Gadashin Monk who hid the Pure Stone in the temple to guard the place from intruders.
-What suggests that this creature is a guardian is that it has the Yan sigil engraved on its legs and shell and the Nega sigil is present on its back.
-The beast could very well be bound to these sigils.